Worried about not having enough money to retire in Canada? You’re not alone.

 Retirement planning is all about making adjustments.
 Life is unpredictable, and chances are the retirement plan you make at age 30 will look nothing like your reality at age 60.
 Here are some factors that will make you need to revisit your retirement calculations

-- Significant changes in your income, such as landing a higher-paying job or launching a new business.
+- Significant changes in your income, such as landing (or losing!) a high-paying job or launching a successful business.